ferraroantonio/ferraroantonio.github.io/about.md

 <section id="about-full">
   <h2>About me</h2>
   <div class="card">
-    <p>Welcome to my home page!
-I am a final year Ph.D. candidate in Economics and Quantitative Methods at the <em>University of Genoa</em>.
+    <p>I am a final year Ph.D. candidate in Economics and Quantitative Methods at the <em>University of Genoa</em>.
 My research revolves around applied microeconomics and quantitative analysis, with a particular interest in public finance, macroeconomics, international economics, household finance, and demographic change.
 During the second year of my Ph.D. studies I was a Visiting Researcher at <em>Zhejiang International Studies University</em> in Hangzhou, China, where I developed projects on productive borrowing and on the role of single family offices in entrepreneurial finance.</p>

     <p>Before starting my doctoral journey, I worked as an analyst for consulting and technology firms in Dublin and Rome.
 The experiences gave me a practical, data-driven mindset that I bring to my academic work.</p>